 Questions about the person's medical history involve sinus disorders, head injury or surgery, allergies, medications and illicit drugs used, and exposure to chemicals or fumes.

 During the physical examination, doctors inspect the nasal passages for swelling, inflammation, discharge, and polyps.
-Doctors also do a complete neurologic examination Neurologic Examination When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the nervous system.
-Examination of the nervous system—the... read more that is particularly focused on mental status and the cranial nerves.
+Doctors also do a complete neurologic examination Neurologic Examination When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the different parts of the nervous system.
+Examination... read more that is particularly focused on mental status and the cranial nerves.

 To test smell, doctors hold common fragrant substances (such as soap, a vanilla bean, coffee, and cloves) under the person's nose, one nostril at a time.
 The person is then asked to identify the smell.
 Smell can be tested more formally with standardized commercial smell test kits.
 One kit requires the person to scratch and sniff many different smell samples and try to identify them.
 Another kit contains diluted samples of a smelly chemical.
 Doctors see how dilute the sample can be before the person can no longer smell the chemical.